What Redistricting Looks Like In Every State

 The Connecticut Supreme Court heard oral arguments from the Democratic and Republican members of the Connecticut Reapportionment Commission.

-All of the proposed maps no longer under consideration in Connecticut
+All of the other proposed maps in Connecticut